cloud66/help-old/_posts/deployment/deployment-gateway.md

 $ cx gateways add --name aws_bastion --address 1.1.1.1  --username ec2-user  --private-ip 2.2.2.2
 </pre>

-To use this gateway for stack deployment, you need to specify it in manifest:
+In order to use this gateway for a stack deployment, you need to first specify it in the manifest:

 <pre class="prettyprint">
 production: